survivejs/webpack-book/manuscript/developing/01_getting_started.md

 - [favicons-webpack-plugin](https://www.npmjs.com/package/favicons-webpack-plugin) is able to generate favicons.
 - [script-ext-html-webpack-plugin](https://www.npmjs.com/package/script-ext-html-webpack-plugin) gives you more control over script tags and allows you to tune script loading further.
 - [webpack-cdn-plugin](https://www.npmjs.com/package/webpack-cdn-plugin) allows you to specify which dependencies to load through a Content Delivery Network (CDN).
-This common technique is used for speeding up loading of popular libraries.
+This common technique is used to load popular libraries faster.
 - [dynamic-cdn-webpack-plugin](https://www.npmjs.com/package/dynamic-cdn-webpack-plugin) achieves a similar result.

 {pagebreak}